google-deepmind/reverb/README.md

 **Prioritized Experience Replay**

-A set of the `N=1000` most recently inserted items.
+A set of `N=1000` most recently inserted items.
 By setting `sampler=reverb.selectors.Prioritized(priority_exponent=0.8)`, the probability to select an item is proportional to the item's priority.